Mayankyadav76/Mayankyadav76/README.md

 ## 📚 Projects

-### GoFoodie
+### Animal-cure
-A responsive web application for food browsing and seamless shopping cart management.
+A project that helps stray as well as pet animals by giving the quick and certified treatment.
-**Technologies:** React.js, Bootstrap, Node.js, Express.js, MongoDB
+**Technologies:** React.js, Next.js, DaisyUI , Node.js, Express.js, Firebase , MongoDB

 ### Chat-Now
 A real-time chat application supporting group and individual conversations.
-**Technologies:** React.js, Chakra UI, Node.js, Express.js, MongoDB, Socket.io
+**Technologies:** React.js, Node.js, Express.js, MongoDB

-### Smart Agro
+### Hack Celestia
-An IoT-enabled platform for real-time agricultural monitoring and automation.
+The website provides a captivating representation of the solar system, offering an interactive and visually appealing orrery of planetary elements.
 **Technologies:** MERN Stack

 ---